 This course may be taken by History Majors to complete degree requirements in the field of History, page 140.
 Satisfies 2014 Core Curriculum requirement for Interdisciplinary (IDS).
+Offered at departmental discretion.

 REL 207.
 From the Reformation to the Present (History of Christianity II; ca. 1500-Present).
 (3)